 Health and safety

-- you recognise all property related health and safety issues
+- identify all property related health and safety issues

-- you take appropriate actions to minimise any avoidable risks
+- take appropriate actions to minimise any avoidable risks

 - local authorities